 The Company historically operated in two reportable operating segments, the core auto parts business ("Base USAP"), and an online automotive repair information source of which we were a majority stockholder ("AutoMD").
 The criteria the Company used to identify operating segments were primarily the nature of the products we sell or services we provided and the consolidated operating results that were regularly reviewed by our chief operating decision maker to assess performance and make operating decisions.
 On March 6, 2017, AutoMD redeemed its stock from the minority stockholders and subsequently dissolved.
 The AutoMD operating segment has been classified as discontinued operations for all periods presented.
-See "Note 9 - Discontinued Operations" for further discussion.
-The Company continues to operate AutoMD.com as a media business and includes its results of operations under continued operations.
+See "Note 12 - Discontinued Operations" for further discussion.